parisisergio/Escape_Room/README.md

 - Download the repo with "git clone https://github.com/parisisergio/Escape_Room.git" on your command line.
 Make sure to do "cd Escape_Room" before continuing.

-- Check if you have python installed by typing python on your command line.
+- Check if you have python installed by typing python on your windows command line (not git bash command line).
 Use exit() to exit the python ecosystem.
-If you have any errors, install python on your computer.
+If you have any errors, install python on your computer (directly from the python official documentation, not from microsoft store).

-- Run "python get-pip.py" on your command line to install pip install for installing packages.
+- Check after installing python if you have *pip* by running "pip --version".
+If it doesn't work, run "python get-pip.py" on your command line to install pip install for installing packages.
+Make sure to be on Escape_Room because the file is there.

 - Run "pip install emoji" and "pip install pygame"